chasonr/djgpp-lib/README.md

 The one defined in libm.a is more generically coded, and may set errno or call matherr() on error.
 See the file info/libc.info for details.

+All functions currently implemented in libc.a and libm.a, and defined in C11, pass a number of tests for conformance to Annex F of the C11 standard, provided that `_LIB_VERSION` is set to `_IEEE_`.  `_IEEE_` is now the default; in the original library, the default is `_XOPEN_`, contrary to what info/libc.info says.

 | __Function__ | __float__      | __double__     | __long double__ |
 |--------------|----------------|----------------|-----------------|
 | `acos`       | libc.a, libm.a | libc.a, libm.a | libc.a          |